Walt Disney’s Enchanted Tiki Room – Adventureland – Magic Kingdom

 The Aloha Isle is just behind the Enchanted Tiki Room for quick snacks, beverages, and the famous Dole Whip.

-There is plenty of souvenir shopping to be done at nearby Agrabah Bazaar.
+There is plenty of souvenir shopping to be done at nearby Agrabah Bazaar, on the other side of the Magic Carpets of Aladdin.
+They often have Enchanted Tiki Room themed merchandise.

 The original “Enchanted Tiki Room” debuted at Disneyland in California on June 23, 1963, and was the first attraction to use Audio-Animatronics technology.